 - Where do you mostly sit in reference to the TV?
 In front?
 At an angle?
 Far away?

 - How important is the screen resolution?
 More important than screen size?
 Not as important as being smart?

 - What is your budget for a new television?
 Unlimited?
 Limited?

 All these factors should be kept in mind when shopping for a new TV.
-It is very easy to get caught up in the excitement of looking at the newest, shiniest TV and lose sight of your budget limitations and the way you intend to use the TV.
+It is effortless to get caught up in the excitement of looking at the latest, shiniest TV and lose sight of your budget limitations and the way you intend to use the TV.
 It is also easy to spend a lot of money on TV features you may never use.
 Buying decisions are about getting what works for you, your needs, and your budget.
-This is exactly why we at TechJunkie cannot just tell you exactly which TV to buy!

-There is no point spending your budget to get aa mediocre screen with better smart technology if you never end up using those features.
-You would be much better off buying the best possible screen and audio as your experience would be enhanced as a result.
-Someone who is more interested in the coolest smart features than in having the ultimate in resolution should make the opposite decision.
+There is no point in spending your budget on getting a mediocre screen with better smart technology if you never end up using those features.
+You would be much better off buying the best possible screen and audio so you can experience the best of the best.
+Someone more interested in the coolest smart features than in having the ultimate in resolution should make the opposite decision.

-TV screen sizes are measured in the diagonal, from one corner to the opposite corner.
+You measure TV screens in the diagonal, from one corner to the opposite corner.
 The smallest mainstream TVs today start around 20 inches and can be larger than 100 inches, although most stores top out in the 50 at the 70-inch screen size range.
 The size of the screen you should buy depends on the space in which it will sit, the size of the room, how far away you will sit to watch it, and your budget.

 Smart or not

 Smart TVs refer to whether the set is Internet-enabled and can stream content from Netflix, Hulu or use apps to add features.
 Some TVs go as far as voice command and full programmable EPG while others just have a web browser and streaming capability.
 If your TV is not smart, you can buy bolt-on boxes to make it smart.